Our goal is to disprove the notion of a "complete" spinal cord injury.

 But Ignacio didn’t stop there.

 In his quest to walk again, Ignacio discovered an exciting breakthrough technology, transcutaneous electrical stimulation, and signed up for a clinical trial.
 In October of 2019, Ignacio moved his legs and right arm for the first time since his accident six years ago.
-The video to the right shows Ignacio voluntarily fully extending his left leg.
+The picture to the right shows Ignacio voluntarily fully extending his left leg.

 Two months later, another individual from Atlanta moved her legs for the first time since an accident eight months prior had left her paralyzed.